salman-abedin/devour/README.md

-**Hint:** If you are one of those unfortunate souls who uses **xdg-open** instead of [a custom launch script](https://github.com/salman-abedin/alfred/blob/master/launch-devour.sh), then go to your **~/.local/share/applications** directory and modify the applications you launch from the terminal like below and enjoy the true devouring experience.
+**Hint:** If you are one of those unfortunate souls who uses **xdg-open** instead of [a custom launch script](https://github.com/salman-abedin/alfred/blob/master/launch-devour.sh), then go to your **~/.local/share/applications** directory and modify the applications you launch from your file browser like below and enjoy the true devouring experience.

 ```
 [Desktop Entry]